 There is a website documenting American fake hate crimes: www.fakehatecrimes.org

 Creative transduction is ubiquitous in everyday life, for example making certain words or sentiments taboo.
 The person making a transgressive statement is blamed, not the forces which established the taboo.

-Mainstream journalists are serial offenders, to a greater or lesser degree.
+Mainstream journalists are habitual executors of creative transduction, to a greater or lesser degree.
 The following is a description and example of what journalists apparently call a ‘stunt up.’
 It is taken from the review of the book Hack by Graham Johnson (Simon & Schuster, 2012) in Heritage and Destiny, issue 58.
 Like the fake hate crime, it is practically a textbook example of creating or inventing a problem for the purpose of blaming someone else, i.e. creative transduction.

 First of all we have to travel with the author back in time to the mid-nineties and a greasy spoon cafe in Whitechapel in East London where two men are deep in conspiratorial conversation.
 Reporter Johnson was working undercover for the News of the World and had persuaded a drug-dealing member of Combat 18 called ‘Nodder’ to meet up and sell him some dangerously dodgy ecstasy tablets.
 In between racist rants and boasting of his links to UVF terrorists the deal was done.

 “According to Nodder’s back-story the Fuhrer-worshipping white supremacist was obsessed with guns, loved attacking black people and chilled out listening to SS martial music.”